Ishaan-Chandak/ivy/README.rst

 .. code-block:: python

-    ivy.compile()  # Compile a function into an efficient graph, removing Ivy's wrapping and redundant code ivy.transpile()  # Convert an arbitrary function from one framework to another ivy.transpile_module()  # Convert any framework-specific module to another framework
+    ivy.compile()     # Compiles a function into an efficient graph, removing Ivy's wrapping and redundant code ivy.transpile()   # Converts framework specific code to a different framework ivy.unify()       # Converts framework specific code to Ivy
-    # ToDo: Check final signatures of the functions

 These functions can be used eagerly and lazily.
 If you pass the neccesary arguments, the function will be called instantly, otherwise, compilation/transpilation will happen the first time you invoke the function with the proper arguments.